 Recycled or Refurbished

 Landfills aren’t the only place unwanted baskets and carts can go, however.
 A more environmentally-friendly and pragmatic option is to have these items recycled.
-Manufacturers like Good L Corp. specifically use recycled materials to make new shopping carts and baskets.
-When you purchase these items from manufacturers focused on recycling, you can rest assured that fewer carts and baskets end up in garbage dumps.
+Manufacturers like Good L Corp. specifically use recycled materials to make new shopping baskets.
+Our big, tall, large, standard, and mini baskets are manufactured using 100% recycled material, and they’re American-made.
+When you purchase from manufacturers focused on recycling, you can rest assured that fewer carts and baskets end up in garbage dumps.

 Repurposed in a Number of Ways